 East Lansing, MI 48826-1053

-Inquiries or complaints may be addressed to the vice president for community accountability, Lee Dyer (email@example.com).
-For other Institute information email our chief marketing officer, Nick Pfost (firstname.lastname@example.org).
+Inquiries or complaints may be addressed to the director of operations, R.B.
+Brooks (email@example.com).
+For other Institute information email our director of marketing and communications, Nick Pfost (firstname.lastname@example.org).